genai-llm/genai-gke/jupyternotebook/tutorial.md

 ## Step 1: Provide PLATFORM Inputs Parameters for Terraform

-Here on step 1 you need to update the PLATFORM terraform tfvars file (located in ./platform/platform.tfvars) to provide the input parameters to allow terraform code execution to provision GKE resources.
+Here on step 1 you need to update the  terraform variables  file (located in ./jupyternotebook/variables.tf) to provide the input parameters to allow terraform code execution to provision GKE resources.
 This will include the input parameters in the form of key value pairs.
 Update the values as per your requirements.

-<walkthrough-editor-open-file filePath="./platform/terraform.tfvars"> Open platform.tfvars
+<walkthrough-editor-open-file filePath="./jupyternotebook/variables.tf"> Open variables.tf
 </walkthrough-editor-open-file>

-Update `project_id` and review the other default values.
+Update `project_id` `region` `cluster_name` and review the other default values.

 **Tip**: Click the highlighted text above to open the file in your cloudshell editor.

-You can find tfvars examples in the tfvars_examples folder.